The Sea Holds Many Secrets

 image image image

-Seventy five years ago at the beginning of the Second World War these waters of the Mid Atlantic were the hunting ground for German u-boats, their prey was merchant craft and Allied shipping.
-Over 3,500 thousand ships were sunk and thousands of lives lost before that war ended.
+Seventy-five years ago at the beginning of the Second World War, these waters of the Mid-Atlantic were the hunting ground for German U-boats, their prey was merchant craft and Allied shipping.
+Over 3,500 thousand ships were sunk and thousands of lives were lost before that war ended.

-As a gloved hand rubbed across a frosted window reveals a glimpse of what’s inside, so too a week on the Queen Mary 2 allows one a view into another world.
+As a gloved hand rubbed across a frosted window reveals a glimpse of what’s inside, so too does a week on the Queen Mary 2 allow one a view into another world.

 And you thought your job was tough!

-An dizzying array of shipboard activities are scheduled daily in between the never ending courses of food.
-You can organise a programme to suit your own particular interests.
-There’s at least 3 swimming pools, spas and jacuzzis, beauty treatments, lecture series’, watercolour art classes, a well stocked walnut panelled library, a casino, numerous bars, high end shopping, live theatre, movies, formal and informal dining etc, the list is endless.
+A dizzying array of shipboard activities are scheduled daily in between the never-ending courses of food.
+You can organize a program to suit your own particular interests.
+There are at least 3 swimming pools, spas, and jacuzzis, beauty treatments, lecture series, watercolor art classes, a well-stocked walnut paneled library, a casino, numerous bars, high-end shopping, live theatre, movies, formal and informal dining, etc, the list is endless.

 If I were here any longer than a week, I would begin planning a mutiny, with the class enemies either made to walk the plank or placed in irons below deck.
-Me and my cheerful brigade of working class heroes would then commander the ship and sail to Cuba.
+I and my cheerful brigade of working-class heroes would then commander the ship and sail to Cuba.
 Viva the Revolution!

 Looking forward to docking in Southampton UK tomorrow and getting back on the bikes.